 But these methods aren’t created equally.
 They have different pros and cons, that you may prefer to use for different purposes.
 If you use your home theater to watch movies with the highest quality audio available, that may push you to do something different than if you’re just watching “normal” TV.
 To get the most out of your soundbar, be sure to read through the options below and choose what works best for you.

-The most common audio connection method for modern soundbars is via a Digitial Optical Audio Cable.
+The most common audio connection method for modern soundbars is via a Digital Optical Audio Cable, although, we do have tutorials on specific devices like Echo Dots and soundbars.
 These are sometimes referred to as Toslink or SPDIF cables.
 They have a square-ish connect with a little circle in the middle, and they’re a little more rigid than other cables because they have a fiber-optic cable (read: glass) inside.

 This is one of the easiest methods to connect your soundbar to your Television because it’s a single, slim cable that goes from one device to the other.
 There’s nothing to mess around with here, and that slim cable actually makes the cable management incredibly easy.